joomla/Manual/docs/general-concepts/forms-fields/standard-form-fields-list.md

 ---
 sidebar_position: 1
-title: Form Fields in Joomla 5.
+title: Standard Form Fields List
 ---

-# Form Fields in Joomla 5.
+# Standard Form Fields

 ## Introduction

+Joomla provides an extensive range of type of fields which you can use in your forms.
+The source code for these field types is found in the libraries/src/Form/Field directory, and are described in this section of the Joomla Manual.

+To try out a standard form field you can download the `com_exampleform` component from [Exampleform component](https://github.com/joomla/manual-examples/tree/main/component-exampleform), and edit the /site/forms/example_form.xml to include the field you want to investigate.

+## List of Standard Form Fields
-The following is a full list of all supplied form fields available in Joomla 5.0.3.
+The following is a full list of all supplied form fields available in this release.

 | Type                                                                          | Description                                                                                                                                                                          |
 |-------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|